jptacek/JPtacek.com/src/documents/2013/10/angularjs-introducing-ng-repeat/index.html.md

 Note, there appears to be a bug in the current version of AngularJS, 1.0.8, where you need to initialize the filter.
 Using the current release candidate, 1.2, resolves this issue.
 Thanks to my Skyline Technologies colleague [Berny Zamora](https://twitter.com/bernyzamora) for helping me chase that down.

-Now when we type 1, we get no results
+Now when we type 1, we no longer see results now.

    <div id="elements4" ng-controller="chemCtrl" >
     <input type="text" ng-model="elementNameOnly"/>